magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/acsd-45424-incorrect-reservation-compensation-created-after-partial-refund.md

 1. Create three inventory sources and make sure the pickup location is active in each (source1, source2, source3).
 1. Create a new stock and assign the three sources to the new stock.
 1. This stock should be assigned to the main website.
-1. Create a simple product, P3, assigning all the sources to it.
+1. Create a simple product, P3, and assign all the sources to it.
-1. Add the following quantities for each source of this product and enable backorders for this product.
-Note: source2 has quantity 10.
+1. Add the following quantities for the sources of this product and enable backorders for the product:
+    * Default source - 100
+    * source1 - 0
+    * source2 - 10
+    * source3 - 0
 1. Add this product to the cart from the frontend and proceed to shipping form.
 1. Select "source1" as the shipping location.
 1. Complete the order and executes the following query in the database: